+'''
-(cf. 4119.11/4219.11/4319.11 - Sexual Harassment

-(cf. 5131.2 - Bullying)

-(cf. 5145.3 - Nondiscrimination/Harassment)

-(cf. 5145.7 - Sexual Harassment)
+(cf. 0410 - Nondiscrimination in District Programs and Activities) (cf. 4119.11/4219.11/4319.11 - Sexual Harassment (cf. 5131.2 - Bullying) (cf. 5145.3 - Nondiscrimination/Harassment) (cf. 5145.7 - Sexual Harassment)

+'''
-3. Physically abusing, sexually abusing, neglecting, or otherwise willfully harming or injuring a child

-4. Engaging in inappropriate socialization or fraternization with a student or soliciting, encouraging, or maintaining an inappropriate written, verbal, or physical relationship with a student

-5. Possessing or viewing any pornography on school grounds, or possessing or viewing child pornography or other imagery portraying children in a sexualized manner at any time

-6. Using profane, obscene, or abusive language against students, parents/guardians, staff, or community members

-7. Willfully disrupting district or school operations by loud or unreasonable noise or other action

-8. Using tobacco, alcohol, or an illegal or unauthorized substance, or possessing or distributing any controlled substance, while in the workplace or at a school-sponsored activity (cf. 3513.3 - Tobacco-Free Schools)
+- 3. Physically abusing, sexually abusing, neglecting, or otherwise willfully harming or injuring a child - 4.
+Engaging in inappropriate socialization or fraternization with a student or soliciting, encouraging, or maintaining an inappropriate written, verbal, or physical relationship with a student - 5.
+Possessing or viewing any pornography on school grounds, or possessing or viewing child pornography or other imagery portraying children in a sexualized manner at any time - 6.
+Using profane, obscene, or abusive language against students, parents/guardians, staff, or community members - 7.
+Willfully disrupting district or school operations by loud or unreasonable noise or other action - 8.
+Using tobacco, alcohol, or an illegal or unauthorized substance, or possessing or distributing any controlled substance, while in the workplace or at a school-sponsored activity (cf. 3513.3 Tobacco-Free Schools)